This page describes how to install and upgrade Allsky.

 The installation may take up to an hour, depending on how many package you already have installed and the speed of your Pi.
 Subsequent installations of Allsky will be significantly faster.

-After installation, reboot if told to, then perform any actions the installation script identified.
+After installation, reboot if told to, then perform any actions the identified during installation.
 Allsky will not begin until you do the following:

 1. Bring up the WebUI by entering http://allsky.local or http://allsky.localhost in a web browser.
 The default username is admin and the default password is secret.

-If your website is publically viewable you should change the username and password via the Change Password link on the WebUI.
+If your Pi is accessible via the Internet, change the username and password via the Change Password link on the WebUI.

 2. Go to the Allsky Settings page.